SIMPLEX: a simple & fast FEL simulation code

 For Mac OS users

 Even after closing the python application using simplex-ui, more than one Browser's icon may be shown in the Dock.
-If you feel it annoying, kill "Show suggested and recent apps in Dock" option, which is found in the Docker setting.
+If you feel it annoying, kill "Show suggested and recent apps in Dock" option, which is found in the Dock setting.